SystemsApproach/private5g/core.rst

     control plane to control the physical implementation of the UPF running on a combination of hardware switches and servers.

-Note that while this summary focuses on how the CP controls the UPF, the usage counters needed to generate URRs that flow up to the CP are easy to support because the counters implemented in the switching hardware are identical to the counters in the Model UPF.
+Note that while this summary focuses on how the CP controls the UPF (the downward part of the schematic shown in :numref:`Figure %s
+<fig-p4-upf>`), the usage counters needed to generate URRs that flow
+upward to the CP are easy to support because the counters implemented in the switching hardware are identical to the counters in the Model UPF.
 When the Mobile Core requests counter values from the Model UPF, the backend translator polls the corresponding hardware switch counters and relays the response.